srfunksensei/NoviCapStore/README.md

 To be able to see the application in action you must follow these steps:

-1. run `mvn assembly:single`
+1. run `mvn clean install package`
-2. run `java -jar target/novi-cap-store-0.0.1`
+2. run `java -jar target/novi-cap-store-0.0.1.jar`

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This product is available under the MIT license.
+See the [LICENSE](LICENSE.md) file for more info.